charlesnicholson/nanocobs/README.md

 `cobs_decode_tinyframe` is also provided and offers byte-layout-parity to `cobs_encode_tinyframe`.
 This lets you, for example, decode a payload, change some bytes, and re-encode it all in the same buffer:

 Accumulate data from your source until you encounter a COBS frame delimiter byte of `0x00`.
 Once you've got that, call `cobs_decode_inplace` on that region of a buffer to do an in-place decoding.
-The zeroth and final bytes of your payload will be replaced with the `COBS_SENTINEL_VALUE` bytes that, were you _encoding_ in-place, you would have had to place there anyway.
+The zeroth and final bytes of your payload will be replaced with the `COBS_TINYFRAME_SENTINEL_VALUE` bytes that, were you _encoding_ in-place, you would have had to place there anyway.

 ```
 char buf[64];